forflo/pocoblaze/README.md

 Pocoblaze is three things

-- A (surprisingly well functioning) educational play project
+- A educational play project (working surprisingly well)
 - A binary compatible emulator for the (Xilinx) Picoblaze instruction set.
 - A legup synthesizable hardware design.
 That is, a C program